 The Delete Global switch deletes a specified entry point (global symbol) from the EPT.
-Up to 15 entry points may be deleted with one command.
-This command does not affect the object module, which contains the actual symbol definition.
+Up to 15 entry points may be deleted with one Delete Global switch.
+This switch does not affect the object module, which contains the actual symbol definition.